 Agg-Gardner chose the 1895 contest to stand down ‘for reasons unconnected to politics’ but not explained in his memoirs.
 He had already been the MP for 16 years and perhaps wanted to focus on the brewery business.
 Or perhaps his bachelor status was beginning to raise eyebrows (the Cheltenham LGBT Partnership today claim him as an icon of the town’s gay heritage).
 A distinguished soldier, Colonel Frank Russell of Aberdeenshire, was put up instead and saw the Unionist majority drop below 500 despite victory at national level.
 The local association lost no time in bringing Agg-Gardner back in time for the 1900 election.
 As it turned out, the Liberals were now deeply split over the Boer War and failed to find a candidate in Cheltenham, handing him an unopposed victory.

 By the end of the Great War, the Liberals had split yet again and in 1918 Agg-Gardner would comfortably hold the seat as the wartime coalition candidate with a majority of 3,285 over an Independent Liberal.
-He went on to win the following elections of 1922, 1923 and 1924 although the Liberals shaved his majority back to 1,344 in the middle election, it nevertheless marked the extraordinary achievement of breaking William de Cheltenham’s nearly 600-year old record of 8 returns.
+He went on to win the following elections of 1922, 1923 and 1924.
+Although the Liberals shaved his majority back to 1,344 in the middle election, it nevertheless marked the extraordinary achievement of breaking William de Cheltenham’s nearly 600-year old record of 8 returns.